dagger/dagger/docs/zenith/developer/go/525021-quickstart.md

   ```go file=./snippets/quickstart/trivy/main.go
   ```

-  Here, the `ScanImage()` function accepts four parameters (apart from the context):
+  In this example, the `ScanImage()` function accepts four parameters (apart from the context):
     - A reference to the container image to be scanned (required);
     - A severity filter (optional);
     - The exit code to use if scanning finds vulnerabilities (optional);
     - The reporting format (optional).

+  `dag` is the Dagger client, which is pre-initialized.
+It contains all the core types (like `Container`, `Directory`, etc.), as well as bindings to any dependencies your module has declared.

   The function code performs the following operations:
-    - It uses the client's `Container().From()` method to initialize a new container from a base image.
+    - It uses the `dag` client's `Container().From()` method to initialize a new container from a base image.
 In this example, the base image is the official Trivy image `aquasec/trivy:latest`.
 This method returns a `Container` representing an OCI-compatible container image.
     - It uses the `Container.WithExec()` method to define the command to be executed in the container - in this case, the `trivy image` command for image scanning.
 It also passes the optional parameters to the command.
 The `WithExec()` method returns a revised `Container` with the results of command execution.
     - It retrieves the output stream of the command with the `Container.Stdout()` method and prints the result to the console.